How do we name organic molecules and account for their isomers?

 Apply IUPAC nomenclature and identify structural and stereo isomers of organic compounds.

-Systematic IUPAC naming of organic compounds, structural isomers, chain branching, and cis-trans (geometric) isomerism.
+Systematic IUPAC naming of organic compounds, structural isomers (chain, positional and functional), and cis-trans (geometric) isomerism, with worked TASC-style examples.

 Reviewed by: AI editorial process; not yet individually human-reviewed